We invariably have several cockerels for sale whatever the time of year. They are £15 each. The breeds we currently have are

 - If you try to pick up an uncooperative hen, he will see that as a challenge.

 - When the light is fading, he is on high alert.
-He cannot see very well and will react if he feels insecure.
+He cannot see very well in poor light and will instinctively react if he feels insecure.

 There are many schools of thought on how to calm a cockerel.
 We find that as we handle them at least twice a day then they accept the interaction and don’t see us as a threat.
 You only have to get it wrong once and they don’t forgive or forget.

 A cock-a-doodle-doo can be issued at all hours of the night if they hear a noise outside the coop.
 They will crow at dawn and at intervals during the day.
 If they can hear another cock they will have crowing competitions which can go on for some time.
 This has to be considered if you are within earshot of neighbours.
-It is a myth that cockerels need to stretch their heads and cannot crow if head height is restricted.
+It is a total myth that cockerels need to stretch their heads and cannot crow if head height is restricted.
 Keeping them in absolutely darkness won’t stop them either.
 They know the time regardless of whether they can see daylight or not.
+They have acute hearing which means they can hear the dawn chorus which is an irresistible signal to them to join in.

 We bring our cockerels in overnight into their own boxes so they don’t wake the neighbourhood.
 They go back out after 8am.
 This is working well for us at the moment and has done for many years.
 If you want to keep a cockerel in a built up area you need to be prepared to do some work.
-Environmental health can make you get rid of the birds if they cause upset.
+Environmental health can make you get rid of the birds if they cause upset between the hours of 11pm and 8am.

-It should be noted that you do not need a cockerel for your hens to lay eggs.
-There are many cockerels needing homes due to the fact that they are noisy and they fight if there is another boy in the vicinity.
-If you can give a cockerel a home then please do.
+It should be noted that you do NOT need a cockerel for your hens to lay eggs.
+Hens will still lay eggs even if they have never seen a cockerel in their entire lives.
+There are many many cockerels needing homes due to the fact that they are noisy and they fight if there is another boy in the vicinity.
+If you are able to give a cockerel a home then please do.